 iii.
-Legislations and regulations with the potential to affect U.S. trade b) APPROVALS
+Legislations and regulations with the potential to affect U.S. trade b) APPROVALS c) INNOVATIVE BIOTECHNOLOGIES

 The regulation in place in France is in line with EU regulations on GE and cloned animals (see the EU-28 Agricultural Biotechnology Annual report).